DZone

 • ADD - does the same.
 Additionally it lets you use URL location and unzip files into image.

-Docker documentation recommends to use COPY command.
+Docker documentation recommends using the COPY command.

 ENTRYPOINT vs. CMD